Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L1/RNGs/RNG.rst

 ===========================================

 Uniform Distributed Random Number Generator is the foundation of all RNGs.
-In this implementation, we use the Mersenne Twister Algorithm (MT19937 and MT2203) as the underlying algorithm.
+In this implementation, the Mersenne Twister Algorithm (MT19937 and MT2203) is used as the underlying algorithm.

 Reference: `Mersenne Twister`_.